redleg222/AMP_POC/README.md

 # AMP Story "Art of the Story"

-This folder contains the files for the "Create a visual AMP Story" tutorial.
+This folder contains the files for the "Art of the Story".